Shaw Island: History of nuns

+Island infrastructure and amenities

 Shaw Island has a county park, a historic general store open all year, and a post office at the ferry landing.
 A member-supported library and historical museum are located near the middle of the island.

 The University of Washington also owns property throughout the island, notably the Cedar Rock Preserve on the south side of the island, a gift from Robert H. Ellis, Jr. The stated vision for these properties is "to maintain and restore native biodiversity and ecosystem function and to facilitate education and research that is consistent with these goals" and "to maintain important parts of the cultural landscape."

 Shoreline access is best at the Shaw Island County Park, due to its vast beachline.
 There are 11.5 mi of asphalt and 2.37 mi of gravel public roads on Shaw.
 The primary roads are three loops in the interior of the island, with branches to the ferry dock, Shaw Island County Park, Neck Point, and part-way to the private property of Broken Point.